 Within the endocannabinoid system are actual endogenous cannabinoids, called endocannabinoids.
 The entire system is named for these endocannabinoids because they are so important in the process of breaking down CBD in the body and having its properties unfold.

 As part of the central nervous system and the peripheral system, endocannabinoids are made up of lipids.
 They are neurotransmitters, meaning that they transfer chemicals to and around the brain of your pets.
 Endocannabinoids work in tandem with the cannabinoid receptors, both CB1 and CB2.
-Essentially, endocannabinoids are necessary for cannabinoid receptors bind to CBD molecules and release the calming effects so unique to CBD oil and products.
+Essentially, endocannabinoids are necessary for cannabinoid receptors to bind to CBD molecules and release the calming effects so unique to CBD oil and products.

 There are two types of endocannabinoids: anandamide and 2-AG.
 As the first known endocannabinoid, anandamide plays a crucial role in the functional abilities of CB1 and CB2 receptors.
 As you know, CB1 and CB2 receptors are cannabinoids that bind to CBD molecules.
 Without these receptors, CBD would not have anything to attach to and therefore its effects would not be expressed.
 Without active expression, CBD would not be an effective treatment for pain, inflammation, stress, anxiety, or any of its other healing abilities.